 - Let someone know where you are going and when you are due back.

 - Watch for wildlife.
-This is mountain lion and black bear country.
+This is bear and mountain lion country.
 Keep small children close.

 - All natural areas pose risks.
-Your safety depends on your own good judgement.
+Your safety depends on your own good judgment.